bharti3bk/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+ DOM stands for document Object Model. it is an API to the page which allows Program to read and change the page content , structure and styling.

 2. What is an event?

+An event is a thing when user or some code interacts with an HTML element.

 3. What is an event listener?

+ event listener is a function that gets called when an event is trigred.

 4. Why would we convert a NodeList into an Array?

+NodeList does not cantain map , filter and reduce methods. so in order to use these methods we have to convert nodelist into an array.

 5. What is a component?

+A component is made up of several parts like HTML , CSS and javascript. components are buliding blocks to modren applications.

 ### Git Set up